YouTube video

 Parsvottanasana (Pyramid Pose)

-From a standing position, step your left leg forward and keep the right leg back.
-Point your left foot straight forward and keep your back foot on a 45 degree angle.
+From standing, step your left leg forward and keep the right leg back.
+Point your left foot straight forward and keep your back right foot on a 45 degree angle.
 Square your hips to the front of the mat.
+Try to keep a micro bend in the left knee so it doesn’t lock.

-Lean your torso keeping the spine straight.
+Lean your torso keeping the spine straight, gaze forward.
 Lean down as far as you can keeping the spine straight.
 Press your fingertips into the floor on either side of the foot.
-If touching the ground is not possible you can use blocks.
+If touching the ground is not possible you can use yoga blocks.

 Feel this deep stretch in the hamstring and breathe into any tightness.
 As you gain flexibility you will be able to bring your torso closer to your leg.
 Hold for 5 – 10 breaths and then repeat on the other side.